Skip to main content

 Professor Lori Snyder, School of Life Sciences, Pharmacy and Chemistry

-Forensic scientist, and STEM outreach officer Chère Reade-Edwards has been named the inaugural winner of Kingston University's Woman in STEM award.
-The annual accolade, run by the Faculty of Science, Engineering and Computing, recognises a woman academic or professional staff member whose outstanding work has been making a real difference in the field.
+The annual accolade, awarded by the Faculty of Science, Engineering and Computing, recognises a woman academic or professional staff member whose outstanding work has made a real difference in their field.

 "Having always studied in a theoretical mathematics environment, I found myself becoming increasingly interested in how mathematics can be used to solve real world problems.